dansmyers/AI/2-A*_and_Backtracking/Deliverables/2-Satisfaction.md

 - Fix the number of variables at **100**

 - Generate a random instance of 3-CNF that has **100*m*** clauses.
+That is, if the clause-to-variable ratio *m* = 4, you would generate 400 clauses using the 100 variables.
 Information on the random generation process is given below.

 - Try to solve the instance, again discussed in more detail below.
 Report the result as true or false.